BuddyBob/sf-subcontract-market-analysis/LBE_COMPETITION_STRATEGY.md

-# LBE Competition Strategy - How to Help Local Business Enterprises Compete
+# LBE Competition Strategy - How to Help Local Business Enterprises Compete (OUTDATED)

+⚠️ **NOTE: This analysis is based on pre-bid data including non-awarded contracts.
+For current analysis based on awarded contracts only, see README.md**

 The analysis reveals that while **LBEs represent 63.9% of subcontractors**, they capture only **47.5% of subcontract dollars** due to significantly smaller average contract sizes.
 Also shut out of technical work